ChristianSteger/Subgrid_radiation/README.md

-# Shortwave_subgrid
+# Subgrid_radiation
-Package to efficiently compute subgrid correction factors for direct downward shortwave radiation.
+Package to efficiently compute subgrid correction factors to consider topographic effects on surface direct downward shortwave radiation.
+These effects include terrain- and self-shading as well as as altered solar inclination angles in sloped terrain (with respect to a plane surface).
+Correction factors can be computed for an two-dimensional array of subsolar positions or individual positions.
 # Installation

-Shortwave_subgrid has been tested with **Python 3.9** (Mac OS X).
+Subgrid_radiation has been tested with **Python 3.9** (Mac OS X).
 It is recommended to install dependencies via [Conda](https://docs.conda.io/en/latest/#).
 Installation via **Conda** can be accomplished as follows for different platforms: